Chances are, you’re aware that our brains don’t always work as logical machines. In fact, our decisions don’t always make complete sense.

 Therefore, if you’re trying to educate customers about a new concept, they will likely be open to your ideas if you use data that they agree with.
 It’s like our brain sees challenges to your beliefs as a threat.
 That’s why exploring new angles in your copy might backfire.

-➡️ Use the information your audience is likely to agree with when writing your copy.
-Seek for confirmation of your target audience’s pre-existing beliefs.
+Use the information your audience is likely to agree with when writing your copy.
+Seek confirmation of your target audience’s pre-existing beliefs.

-For instance, let’s say you identify your potential customers who have strong beliefs about data security.
-Precisely, they see great danger in exposing their data to the world.
-Then your copy could confirm those beliefs.
+Your copy could confirm those beliefs.
 You could mention the risks people take when signing up for companies known for poor management of data.
-Just remember that very recently being Zoombombed in a private call was a thing.

 3) Fluency Bias | Simpler Content Means Higher Truthiness